-Here are my yoga poses for post-run muscle soreness and recovery.
+Here are my yoga poses for post-run muscle soreness and recovery for runners.

 8. Legs up the Wall (Viparita Asana)

-If you pick only one pose from this whole list, do the Viparita asana.
+If you pick only one pose from my my yoga for runners list, do the Viparita asana.

 Plus, it’s so simple and easy to perform.

 To perform the Viparita asana, start by sitting with one hip close to a wall.
 Next, swing both legs up the wall and get your butt as close to the wall as it’s comfortable.
 If you feel any pain in the lower body—especially in the hamstrings—then slide a few inches away from the wall.

 Hold the position for as long as you can, then to come out safely from the pose, bring your knees into your chest for a couple of breaths, roll to one side, rest for a moment, then slowly get up.
 Make sure spine neutral, not curving so your legs are not going to put stress on your spine.

 A great pose for releasing tension in the hips, lower back, shoulders, and neck.

 Begin by sitting down on the floor with the soles of the feet together, heels roughly 20 inches in front, and knees bent in a kite shape, forming a diamond shape with the legs.

 Next, straighten your spine then slowly round the spine forward, bringing the forehead towards the heels.